EvSivtsova/music-library-database-app/recipes/get_artists_id_route_design.md

-# GET /arists Route Design Recipe
+# GET /artists/:id Route Design Recipe

 _Copy this design recipe template to test-drive a Sinatra route._

 ## 1. Design the Route Signature

 You'll need to include:
   * the HTTP method
   * the path
   * any query parameters (passed in the URL)
   * or body parameters (passed in the request body)

   Method: GET
-  Path: /artists
+  Path: /artists/:id
-  Query parameter: :id
+  Parameter: id

 ## 2. Design the Response